• Art magazine

 The correct preparation of the works of art in a move is essential

-hiveboxx @hiveboxx, via unsplash
+HiveBoxx @hiveboxx, via Unsplash

-Selection of the right packaging materials
+Selecting the right packaging materials

-4. Glue tape and labels for labeling.
+4. Adhesive tape and labels for marking.

 Packaging techniques for paintings